finn-nnif/Modrinth-Mod-Downloader/README.md

 ```bash
 https://modrinth.com/mod/sodium <--- # only take the 'sodium' !!!
 ```
-**If you don't** it may not work when there are underscores and spaces involved as it differs !!!
+**If you don't**, it may not work when there are underscores and spaces involved as it differs !!!

 ---

 ### Running the Downloader

-1. Pick which list you are using and the filepath to your `.minecraft/mods folder.`
+1. Pick which list you are using and the filepath to your `.minecraft/mods` folder.
 2. Open a terminal and navigate to the project folder.
 3. Run the downloader script: